Operation Orbital

 Operation Orbital was the code-name for a British military operation to train and support the Armed Forces of Ukraine.
 It was launched in 2015 in response to the 2014 Russian annexation of Crimea.
-It provided training to over 22,000 Ukrainian military personnel before it was suspended ahead of the full-scale Russian invasion of Ukraine.
+It provided training to over 22,000 Ukrainian military personnel before it was suspended ahead of the Russian invasion of Ukraine.
 A successor, Operation Interflex, which involves a larger, British-led multinational training programme, was launched in the United Kingdom soon after.

 Background

 In 2014, protests and a revolution broke out in Ukraine following the Ukrainian government's decision to foster closer ties to Russia, as opposed to the European Union.
 This unrest resulted in the removal of the pro-Russian President Viktor Yanukovych and the installation of a new pro-Western government led by Petro Poroshenko.
 In response to this, pro-Russian counter demonstrations took place in parts of Ukraine, mainly within the Donetsk and Luhansk (Donbas) regions in the country's east and within the Crimean Peninsula.
 Russia began supporting pro-Russian separatists in their conflict against Ukraine, which ignited a Russo-Ukrainian War.
 Between February and March 2014, Russia also invaded and annexed Crimea.
 This action was condemned by Ukraine, the UK, the EU, NATO and the US as a violation of international law.
 The UK coordinated with its Western allies to impose economic sanctions against Russia.